CooperRS/RMPickerViewController/README.md

 * ARC (You can turn it on and off on a per file basis)

 iOS 8 SDK is only needed for compiling (as it uses the blur feature provided by iOS 8 SDK).
 At runtime the control only needs iOS 7 or later.

+If you absolutely need to use iOS 7 SDK you can take a look at the iOS 7 branch called [1.2.x](https://github.com/CooperRS/RMPickerViewController/tree/1.2.x)

 ##Credits
 Code contributions: